mousepawmedia/devdocs/source/setup/first_steps.rst

 As you may have noticed, the Unity Tweak Tool on Ubuntu Unity offers a lot of hidden options.
 Here are a few to consider:

-- You can change a lot about the panel, including display your name or the date, setting the clock to 12 or 24-hour time, and showing the volume and power icons.
+- You can change a lot about the panel, including displaying your name or the date, setting the clock to 12 or 24-hour time, and showing the volume and power icons.
 - You can set Window Snapping to place a window in a given corner if you